 Before we go any further, it’s worth noting that just like humans, one dog will do things differently from another.
 Whereas some dogs will find it relatively easy to climb the stairs, others will find it more difficult.
-How they learned can also be different from one dog to the next, regardless of breed.
+How they learned can also differ, regardless of breed, from one dog to the next.
 For instance, while one may learn how to climb stairs themselves, others need to be shown how to do it with a lot of encouragement from their owners or learn from watching their littermates or other animals in the house.

 Age and Physical Considerations (Conformation etc.)

-When trying to determine whether your cockapoo puppy is ready to climb stairs or not, you also need to take into consideration their age and physical development.
-There are a lot of different thoughts and views, but one that seems to come up repeatedly in trusted sources is that dogs tend to learn how to transit stairs from about the age of 8 weeks and onwards.
+When determining whether your cockapoo puppy is ready to climb stairs or not, you also need to consider their age and physical development.
+There are a lot of different thoughts and views, but one that seems to come up repeatedly in trusted sources is that dogs tend to learn how to transit stairs from about the age of 8 weeks.

-Some breeders and experts argue that cockapoo puppies and other puppies should not go up and down stairs until they are older than 6 months, because of the possibility of damaging their hips and other joints.
-While this may sound like good advice, it would be quite hard to enforce and concerning the possibility of them suffering hip damage, caution should be taken rather than completely banning them from going near the stairs.
-Young dogs that are not fully grown are more at risk of injuries and development conditions due to jumping.
+Some breeders and experts argue that cockapoo puppies and other puppies should not go up and down stairs until they are older than 6 months because they can damage their hips and other joints.
+While this may sound like good advice, it would be pretty hard to enforce, and concerning the possibility of them suffering hip damage, caution should be taken rather than altogether banning them from going near the stairs.
+Young dogs not fully grown are more at risk of injuries and development conditions due to jumping.

 You know your dog better than anyone else.

 Tips for Training Your Cockapoo Puppy To Climb up and Down Stairs

 The most effective way you can teach your cockapoo puppy how to climb up and down the stairs is by demonstrating and giving them lots of encouragement to try it and praising them when they do something.
 It is also best to start on a small section of stairs.
 Perhaps you have a small number before they turn, or your home is divided by two stairs.